OSU-BMBL/DESSO/README.md

-# IMPORTANT NOTICE

-The DESSO server was recently attacked by hackers and it is temporarily closed.
-We are actively working on patching the server and will restore it shortly.
-If you need to access to the database results, Please contact us and we can provide the full archived version for download.

 # DESSO (DEep Sequence and Shape mOtif)

 DESSO is a deep learning-based framework that can be used to accurately identify both sequence and shape regulatory motifs from the human genome.
 The performance of DESSO was evaluated on the [690 ChIP-seq datasets](https://genome.ucsc.edu/ENCODE/downloads.html).

-We also provide a [DataBase/WebServer](https://cloud.osubmi.com/DESSO).

 <p align="center">
 <img src="https://github.com/viyjy/DESSO/blob/master/workflow.PNG">